Home / Kid's Health / Toxic shock syndrome symptoms and treatments

 • Oxygen to help with breathing.

-• Fluids to prevent dehydration and organ damage.
+• Fluids to prevent dehydration and increase blood pressure.

-“Prompt treatment with antibiotics is imperative,” Eckes said.
+“Prompt treatment with antibiotics and intravenous fluids is imperative,” Eckes said.

 For toxic shock syndrome help, talk to a Marshfield Clinic Health System provider.